CarlijnQuik/File-Manager-App/PROCESS.md

 *Week 4*
 TODO list;
 - Design / code style
-- Be able to show the character and username
+- Debugging: think about what happens when a user for instance loses connection

 - Enable the user to sort files
 - Show the trash can of files
 - Enable the user to search through files
 - Work with Drive folders
-- Debugging: think about what happens when a user for instance loses connection
 - Extra: enable the user to edit a file
-- Extra: enable the user to upload and create
+- Extra: enable the user to upload
+- Enable user to create
+- Enable the user to remove files
+- Enable the user to rename files
+- Enable the user to select (all) files